FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2026/Chapter 5.rst

 The tabular data is reported for the breach discharge as follows:

     · Time (hrs) - simulation time output
     · Direction - breach direction 1-8 grid element directions

-· Breach Q - total discharge through the breach and the end of the interval (cfs or cms)

-· Sediment discharge - total sediment through the breach at the end of the interval (cfs or cms)

-· Sediment concentration - concentration of sediment in the breach

-· Bottom width - breach width at the bottom of the dam or levee at the output interval (ft or m)

-· Top width - breach width at the top of the dam or levee at the output interval (ft or m)

-· Breach elevalevee at the output interval (ft or m)

-· Breach elevation - elevation of the bottom of the breach at the output interval (ft or m)
+    · Breach Q - total discharge through the breach and the end of the interval (cfs or cms) · Sediment discharge - total sediment through the breach at the end of the interval (cfs or cms) · Sediment concentration - concentration of sediment in the breach · Bottom width - breach width at the bottom of the dam or levee at the output interval (ft or m) · Top width - breach width at the top of the dam or levee at the output interval (ft or m) · Breach elevalevee at the output interval (ft or m) · Breach elevation - elevation of the bottom of the breach at the output interval (ft or m)

-BRIDGE_COEFFICIENTS.OUT
+**BRIDGE_COEFFICIENTS.OUT**

-This file has the various discharge coefficients that are selected or computed.
+This file has the various discharge coefficients that are selected or computed:

     · Time
     · Inflow node
     · COEFFREEB(JB)
     · COEFFPRIME(JB)
     · KFB(JB)
     · KWWB(JB)
     · KPHIB(JB)
     · KYB(JB)
     · KXB(JB)
     · KJB(JB)

-BRIDGE_DISCHARGE.OUT
+**BRIDGE_DISCHARGE.OUT**

 Bridge component output file.

     · Time
     · Inflow node
     · Free surface Q (cfs or cms)
     · Orifice flow Q (cfs or cms)
     · Orifice and deck weir flow Q (cfs or cms)

-BRIDGE_FLOW_GEOMETRY.OUT
+**BRIDGE_FLOW_GEOMETRY.OUT**

 Bridge flow area, wetted perimeter, and top width of the bridge cross sections.

     · US flow area (ft2 or m2)
     · US wetted perimeter (ft or m)
     · US topwidth (ft or m)
     · BR flow area (ft2 or m2)
     · BR wetted perimeter (ft or m)
     · BR topwidth (ft or m)
     · DS flow area (ft2 or m2)
     · DS wetted perimeter (ft or m)
     · DS topwidth (ft or m)

-BUILDING_COLLAPSE.OUT
+**BUILDING_COLLAPSE.OUT**

 This file lists the grid elements with full or partial ARF values that will be reset to 0.0 during the model run to simulate the collapse and removal of buildings.
 This occurs because the flood depth and velocity exceed the building collapse criteria.
 The following tabular data is printed:

     · Grid element
     · Time

-· Velocity - velocity at the time of collapse (fps or mps)

-· Depth - depth at the time of collapse (ft or m)

-· Minimum collapse depth based on the velocity (ft or m)
+    · Velocity - velocity at the time of collapse (fps or mps) · Depth - depth at the time of collapse (ft or m) · Minimum collapse depth based on the velocity (ft or m)

-CHAN_INTERIOR_NODES.OUT
+**CHAN_INTERIOR_NODES.OUT**

 A list of all the grid elements between the channel bank elements representing the interior of the 1-D channel are listed in this file.
 These elements should reflecting the channel maximum depth when plotting maximum channel depths in FLO-2D MapCrafter.
 The channel bank elements are not included in this file.

-CHANBANKEL.CHK
+**CHANBANKEL.CHK**

 This file reports the difference between the channel bank elevation and the grid element elevation for each assigned bank elements.
 If the bank elevation difference exceeds the specified criteria, the floodplain elevation will be reset to channel bank elevation at runtime.
 This assumes that the surveyed bank elevation is more accurate than the interpolated floodplain elevation.
 The bank elevation difference criteria is:

     · Channel grid element
     · Xcoord
     · Ycoord
     · Bank elevation (ft or m)
     · Floodplain elevation (ft or m)
     · Difference (ft or m)

 Channel bank elevation is different from the floodplain elevation by 1 ft or more.

 If the slope associated with the bank elevation difference based on the grid element side width is greater than 0.01 (1%)

-CHANMAX.OUT
+**CHANMAX.OUT**

 The maximum discharge and stage for each channel element and the corresponding time of occurrence is written to this file.
 This file is useful for finding channel cross sections that might be surging.
 If the timing if the maximum values do not correspond with the peak discharge, the channel element may be surging.
 The following columns are written:

     · Node

-· Max Q - Maximum discharge for channel element (cfs or cms)

-· Time - Time of Qmax
+    · Max Q - Maximum discharge for channel element (cfs or cms) · Time - Time of Qmax

-· Max Stage - Maximum stage for channel element (ft or m)

-· Time - Time of max stage
+    · Max Stage - Maximum stage for channel element (ft or m) · Time - Time of max stage

-CHANNEL.CHK
+**CHANNEL.CHK**

 When the channel cross section width exceeds the grid element width, the cross section needs to extend into 1 or more neighboring elements.
 When the channel surface area is 0.95 times the floodplain surface area the channel needs to extend into 1 or more neighboring elements.